learningequality/ka-lite-installers/osx/release-docs/README.md

 This is the [KA Lite](https://github.com/learningequality/ka-lite/) application that sits on the menu bar of Mac OS X.

-It's used to install and monitor the [KA Lite](https://github.com/learningequality/ka-lite/) server by [Foundation for Learning Equality](https://learningequality.org/).
+It is used to control and monitor the [KA Lite](https://github.com/learningequality/ka-lite/) server by [Foundation for Learning Equality](https://learningequality.org/).

 It uses [PyRun](http://www.egenix.com/products/python/PyRun/) to isolate the KA Lite environment from your system's [Python](https://www.python.org/) application.

-## To Install
+## Install KA Lite

 1. Download the [KA Lite Mac OS X Installer for 0.16](http://pantry.learningequality.org/downloads/ka-lite/0.16/installers/mac/).
 1. Double-click the downloaded `KA-Lite.pkg` package and follow the setup wizard.
+The installation requires admin privileges.
 1. The installer will create the `/Applications/KA-Lite/` folder that contains the KA-Lite application, uninstaller tool, licence, readme, and release notes documents.
+1. The install process is quite lengthy because the installer had to copy assessment items and run some management commands including the setup process.
+Please be patient.

+**Note:** A computer restart is needed to complete the installation.

+## Using the KA Lite OS X Application

+### To start the KA Lite server

-1. Launch `KA-Lite` from the `Applications/KA-Lite/` folder.
+1. Launch `KA-Lite` from the `/Applications/KA-Lite/` folder.
 1. Click the `KA-Lite` icon in the menu bar and select the `Start KA Lite` menu option.
 1. When prompted that KA Lite has been started, click on the icon again and select the `Open in Browser` menu option - this should launch KA Lite in your preferred web browser.

-## Menu Options
+### Menu Options

-1. `Start KA Lite` == Starts the KA Lite web server.
+1. `Start KA Lite` - Starts the KA Lite web server.
-1. `Stop KA Lite` == Stops the KA Lite web server.
+1. `Stop KA Lite` - Stops the KA Lite web server.
+This is available when the KA Lite server has started.
-1. `Open in Browser` == Opens the installed KA Lite web app using your preferred web browser, usually at `http://127.0.0.1:8008`.
+1. `Open in Browser` - Opens the installed KA Lite web app using your preferred web browser, usually at `http://127.0.0.1:8008`.
+This is available when the KA Lite server has started.
-1. `Preferences` == Opens the preferences window where you can customize the KA Lite data path, view application logs in the `Logs` tab, or uninstall KA Lite.
+1. `Preferences` - Opens the preferences window where you can customize the KA Lite data folder, view application logs in the `Logs` tab, or uninstall KA Lite.
-1. `Quit` == Stops the KA Lite web server and closes the application.
+1. `Quit` - Stops the KA Lite web server and closes the application.

-## How to set a custom KA Lite data path:
+### How to set a custom KA Lite data folder:

  1. Stop the KA Lite server from running.
- 2. Set your custom KA Lite data path in the `Preferences` dialog.
+ 2. Set your custom KA Lite data folder in the `Preferences` dialog.
  3. Click `Apply`.
 This will update the `KALITE_HOME` environment variable.
  4. Launch a new Terminal session to use the updated `KALITE_HOME` environment variable.
  5. Run `kalite manage syncdb --noinput`.